sampoder/bart/README.md

 * Designing joints for my laser cut pieces so I wouldn't have had to hot glue the piece together.
 * Modelling the train in CAD - this would have allowed me to properly create the diagonal shape of a BART train.
 Plus I want to improve my CAD skills so I can do more.
 * Using an ESP32.
-That would have allowed me to make API calls from my Arduino code directly and not have to run a seperate Python script.
+That would have allowed me to make API calls from my Arduino code directly and not have to run a separate Python script.

 This project isn't going to waste.
 I'm using my electronics for future projects and keeping the structure as an ornament on my mantlepiece.